FME Versions and Workspace Compatibility

 In FME 2024, you can also Upgrade All Transformers by right-clicking Upgradable Transformers, or upgrade all transformers of a specific type by right-clicking the transformer type.

-In the Upgrade dialog, FME will show you the differences between the two transformer versions, so you can confirm the desired parameters.
+In the Upgrade dialog, FME shows you the differences between the two transformer versions so you can confirm the desired parameters.
 To proceed with the upgrade, click OK.
 For more information on what was changed, select Show Changes.

-The Show Changes dialog will outline all of the changes that occurred between the two versions.
+The Show Changes dialog outlines all changes between the two versions.

-For some transformers that have undergone drastic changes, or have had parameters removed, a warning will appear prior to the Upgrade dialog, outlining the major changes.
+For some transformers that have undergone drastic changes or had parameters removed, a warning will appear before the Upgrade dialog, outlining the major changes.

 Readers and Writers

-Readers and writers are not versioned in FME, so changes in behavior are automatically included when the workbench is opened in the new FME version.
-However, new reader and writer parameters will not be visible and use a default setting to avoid changing the old reader and writer behavior.
-To make the new parameters visible, you’ll need to Update the Reader or Writer.
+Readers and writers are not updated when a workspace is opened in a newer version of FME.
+This means the readers and writers will continue to function as they did in the version of FME in which the workspace was authored.
+This means that new reader and writer parameters will not be visible, and will use a default setting to avoid changing the old reader and writer behavior.
+To make the new parameters visible, you’ll need to Update the Reader or Writer

-If significant changes are made to a reader or writer, a completely new reader or writer may be created, In this case, the format short name is changed to distinguish the old and new reader and writer.
+If significant changes are made to a reader or writer, a completely new reader or writer may be created.
+In this case, the short name format is changed to distinguish between old and new readers and writers.
 For example, with the OGC GeoPackage format, an old workspace opened in a newer version has the short name GEOPACKAGE.
-If you add a new GeoPackage reader in the new version, the short name will be OGCGEOPACKAGE and it has the new reader characteristics and parameters.
+If you add a new GeoPackage reader in the new version, the short name will be OGCGEOPACKAGE, and it will have the new reader characteristics and parameters.

 FME Flow Compatibility